 BEFORE YOUR NEW ZEALAND SOUTH ISLAND ROAD TRIP BEGINS

+If you are wanting to self drive New Zealand’s South Island, we would highly recommend campervan hire.
 We hired wee Cathy from Traveller’s Autobarn, they were affordable and had amazing customer service, we can’t recommend them enough.
-Wanna know how we got the cheapest deal and how much our campervan hire cost?
+Want to know how we got the cheapest deal and how much our campervan hire cost?
 We put together the ultimate guide to New Zealand in a campervan which not only includes a full budget breakdown but routes, travel hacks, cooking tips and more!

-Read our best apps for backpackers post for the apps that saved us time, money and stress during not only our New Zealand trip but all trips.
+Read our best apps for backpackers post for more info about Google Stars as well as the apps that saved us time, money and stress during not only our South Island road trip but all trips.

 NEW ZEALAND ACCOMMODATION - SOUTH ISLAND